KyleMacPherson/sinatra_notes/README.md

 [erb](https://github.com/rjlynch/sinatra_notes/blob/master/views/index.erb)

 To use: Clone this repo, run bundle, type rackup and visit http://localhost:9292/ in your browser.
-Adds change the name fields on the html form and view what is displayed in the terminal.
+Change the name fields on the html form and view what is displayed in the terminal.